SebKrantz/collapse/README.md

 *  *Advanced transformations*: Efficient (grouped, weighted) sweeping out of statistics, scaling, centering, higher-dimensional centering, complex linear prediction and partialling-out.
 *  *Advanced time-computations*: Efficient (sequences of) lags/leads, and (iterated) differences and growth rates on (unordered) time-series and panel data.
 Multivariate auto, partial and cross-correlation functions for panel data.
 Panel data to (ts-)array conversions.
 *  *List Processing*: (Recursive) list-identification, extraction / subsetting, apply, and row-binding / unlisting in 2D.
-* *Advanced data exploration*: Fast (grouped, weighted) summary statistics for cross-sectional and panel data.
+* *Advanced data exploration*: Fast (grouped, weighted, panel-decomposed) summary statistics for cross-sectional and complex multilevel/panel data.

 *collapse* is built using *Rcpp*, uses C functions from *data.table* and *stats*, and imports from *lfe*.